Breathing strategies to support wellbeing

 A short meditation on the breath

 This short breathing meditation is an exercise to help focus your attention on your breathing.
-You will notice during this exercise that the mind wanders away from the focus on the breath to thoughts but with practise, this meditation can be used skilfully to help deal with stress, anxiety and negative emotions.
+You will notice during this exercise that the mind wanders away from the focus on the breath to thoughts but with practice, this meditation can be used skillfully to help deal with stress, anxiety and negative emotions.

 Watch this video as it takes you through a short meditation.